 These are all mysteries, enigmas ... secrets.
 We want the answers, but we aren't likely to ever know the real truth.
-Well my friends, I'm going to let you in on a little secret that has helped me win more than my share of fantasy football championships.
+Well my friends, I'm going to let you in on a little secret that has helped me win more than my share of fantasy championships.
 It's my recipe of 11 herbs and spices.
 It's Marsellus Wallace's soul, or Tony Soprano's death.
 (I'm speculating on the last two, of course).
-Yes, I'm giving out my round-by-round strategy on building an elite fantasy team in your draft.
+Yes, I'm giving out my round-by-round fantasy football draft strategy to build an elite fantasy team.

 It's not rocket science or Einstein's Theory of Relativity.
-It's a simple and effective blueprint for finishing your fantasy draft with a smile, knowing that you just put together a team that will put you in contention for a championship.
-If you follow this plan and make smart waiver-wire pickups and trades in-season, I can guarantee a successful 2014 campaign.
+It's a simple and effective blueprint for finishing your fantasy draft with a smile, knowing that you just put together a team that will put you in contention for a league title.
+If you follow this plan and make smart waiver-wire moves and trades in-season, I can guarantee a successful 2015 campaign.

-Draft a running back: If you have one of the first six overall picks in a 10-team league, you should be drafting a running back.
-That's the bottom line.
+Draft an RB: If you have one of the first six overall picks in a 10-team league, you should target a running back.
 The supply of featured running backs does not meet the demand of a fantasy football lineup, so you could be in dire straits if you pass on the position.
-The exception to this rule is for owners with the No. 7-10 overall pick, at which point Calvin Johnson and Jimmy Graham are options.
-In that case, you can land the best wideout or tight end and still get a solid running back at the top of Round 2.
+The one exception to this rule is for owners with the No. 7-10 selections, at which point picking Antonio Brown or Rob Gronkowski becomes an option.
+In that case, you can land the best wideout/tight end and still get a solid running back at the top of Round 2.

-Draft a wide receiver: Unless you drafted Megatron in the first round, you should be going after a wide receiver in Round 2.
-That means you're going to get one of the top 10-12 running backs in fantasy land, as well as a top-10 wide receiver.
-In a recent expert's mock draft, I landed Eddie Lacy in Round 1 and came back around the grab Dez Bryant in Round 2.
-That's quite a solid foundation to build your fantasy lineup around.
-Remember, your main focus here is to draft the most balanced team possible with no glaring holes.
+Draft a WR: Unless you draft Brown in the first round, you should be going after a wide receiver in Round 2.
+That means you're going to get one of the top 10 fantasy running backs, as well as a top-10 wide receiver.
+In a recent mock draft, I landed Jamaal Charles in Round 1 and came back around to grab Demaryius Thomas in Round 2.
+That's a solid foundation to build a fantasy team around, right?
+Remember, your main focus is to build a balanced roster that doesn't leave you stressed out about the matchups.

-Draft a running back or wide receiver: You should be focusing solely on the runners and receivers in the next two rounds, choosing the best player available at both positions.
-For example, in the expert's league draft I mentioned earlier, I had the choice to draft either Reggie Bush or Alshon Jeffery.
-Being that this was a PPR mock and there were still a bunch of good wide receivers left on the board, I went with Bush because of his immense skills as a pass catcher in Detroit along with the fact that the running back position was starting to thin out.
+Draft an RB or WR: You should be focusing solely on the runners and receivers in the next two rounds, choosing the best player available at both positions.
+For example, in the mock draft I mentioned earlier, I had the choice to draft either Mark Ingram or Mike Evans.
+Being that this was a PPR mock and there were still a bunch of good runners left on the board, I went with Evans because of his immense skills as a pass catcher and red-zone prowess.
+I do like Ingram, but I saw Evans as a better selection.

-Draft a running back or wide receiver: Same drill in this round as in the previous one.
-If you took a runner in Round 3, then you should get a wide receiver here.
+Draft an RB or WR: Same drill in this round as the previous one.
+If you took a runner in Round 3, then you should get a wide receiver.
 If you went with a wideout in the previous round, then it's time to go after a running back.
-My fourth-round selection in our PPR mock was Andre Johnson, who is a virtual lock to catch 90-plus passes in 2014.
-To recap, I have now drafted two running backs who finished ninth or better in PPR formats last season along with two receivers who ranked no worse than 10th at the position in 2013.
+My fourth-round selection in our PPR mock was Andre Ellington, who finished in the top 20 in fantasy points among runners last season despite missing four games.
+To recap, I have now drafted two top-10 fantasy wideouts from a season ago, along with a top-10 and a top-20 runner.

-Draft a quarterback, running back, wide receiver or tight end: The same strategy applies here as in the previous round.
+Draft a QB, RB, WR or TE: The same strategy applies here as in the previous round.
 In the expert's league, I waited to draft a quarterback until this point and was still able to land Newton.
 If you already took a quarterback and still lack a tight end, then that's the position you should target.
-In the event that you already grabbed a signal-caller and a tight end in one of the first nine rounds, then you need to continue to build that foundation of runners (maybe a top handcuff) and wideouts with this pick.
+If you have already grabbed a signal-caller and a tight end in one of the first nine rounds, then you can also continue to build on runners (maybe a top handcuff) and wide receivers with this pick.

-Draft a quarterback, running back, wide receiver or tight end: At this late stage of the draft, you should be keeping your eye on deep sleepers and players who could outplay their draft position.
+Draft a QB, RB, WR or TE: At this late stage of the draft, you should be keeping your eye on deep sleepers and players who could out perform their draft position.
 In all, continue to use common sense.
 You don't need to draft a sixth runner or wideout ... five at each position (once the draft is completed) is more than enough for depth purposes.
-You shouldn't have drafted a defense or kicker yet based on this draft strategy, but if you did there's then no real need to draft a second player at either position.
+You shouldn't have drafted a defense or kicker yet based on this draft strategy, but if you did (shame on you!) then remember that one is enough.